 Prepare the Form I-485 as a thorough legal submission rather than a routine form package, affirmatively documenting positive discretionary factors such as compliant immigration history, family ties, community connections, tax compliance, and good moral character.
 Maintain lawful nonimmigrant status while the application is pending where possible, understand the risks before departing the United States, and seek advice from qualified immigration counsel on the specific facts of the case.

 ► Related: For EB-5 investors, see EB-5 Concurrent Filing and the USCIS Discretion Memo.
-For intracompany transferees, see our L-1 visa guide.
 For the adjustment application itself, see our Form I-485 Guide.
+For marriage-based applicants, see our Marriage Adjustment of Status guide.

 This page is provided for general informational purposes only and is not legal advice.
 It does not create an attorney-client relationship.
 PM-602-0199 is a recent and developing policy; the law and USCIS guidance in this area may change, and the right course of action depends on the specific facts of your case.
 Please consult qualified immigration counsel before taking any action based on this page.